Strategies for developing a successful marketing campaign

 Step 3 – Have a consistent look.

 Make sure your visual identity is consistent across all platforms.
 Visual identity is far more than a logo.
 It entails having a common overarching design (look and feel), style of photography and graphics, consistent logo treatment and common colors and fonts.
 Everything should look as if it came from the same company.
 A person reading an e-newsletter or brochure should see an immediate visual connection when visiting the website.
+If you need stunning photos to promote your business and your products in particular, you can rely on professionals such as an industrial photographer.

 How do you evaluate technology for transformation?
 Your evaluation checklist needs an update if you want to choose solutions that drive transformative change.
 Here’s what else to consider.